 I'm a co-founder and serve on the board of directors of Tampa Hackerspace.
-We are a non-profit educational workshop that provides tools and classes for all sorts of making - 3D printing, laser cutting / engraving, woodshop, metal fabrication, electronics, software, and more.
+We are a non-profit educational workshop that provides tools and classes for all sorts of making - 3D printing, laser cutting / engraving, woodshop, metal fabrication, welding, electronics, software, and more.

 I have some personal hobbies.
 So a short list of some things I don't get enough time for would be boardgaming, backpacking, ham radio, drawing, cycling, robotics, electronis, art, and chess.

 I've done a good bit of photography.
 I shoot Canon gear, currently a T2i / 550D.
 I usually shoot with the Canon f/1.4 50mm lens - my only non-"kit" lens.
 I'm really bad about posting photos.
 I mostly post on Facebook, but I have some older stuff on Google, Flickr, and iStockPhoto.